WAR IN UKRAINE

 Attacks on hospitals, health centres and schools continue to put children’s health and safety at risk, while life-saving medicines, vaccines, and health services are unable to reach children in areas under active fighting.

 Since the war escalated, children continue to face high risks of violence, exploitation and abuse with decreased access to protection services.
 The war has also left invisible wounds that must be addressed without delay through sustained efforts to prioritize children’s mental health and psychosocial needs, and build their resilience.

-Ukraine’s children urgently need our help.
-Please give now to help Ukraine.
+Ukraine’s children urgently need help.
+Please give now.